OCCC Board Policies

 34 Code of Federal Regulations Parts 106.1 et seq.

-The Oregon Coast Community College seeks to foster an environment in which employees, students, and other members of the campus community feel free to report incidents of harassment without fear of retaliation or reprisal.
-Therefore, the College also strictly prohibits retaliation against any individual for filing a complaint of harassment or for participating in a harassment investigation.
+Oregon Coast Community College seeks to foster an environment in which employees, students, and other members of the campus community feel free to report incidents of harassment without fear of retaliation or reprisal.
+Therefore, the Oregon Coast Community College also strictly prohibits retaliation against any individual for filing a complaint of harassment or for participating in a harassment investigation.
 Such conduct is illegal and constitutes a violation of this policy.
-All allegations of retaliation will be swiftly and thoroughly investigated.
-If the College determines that retaliation has occurred, it will take all reasonable steps within its power to stop such conduct.
+Oregon Coast Community College will investigate all allegations of retaliation swiftly and thoroughly.
+If the Oregon Coast Community College determines that someone has retaliated, it will take all reasonable steps within its power to stop such conduct.
 Individuals who engage in retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.

 This policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
 In addition, this policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, evaluation, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities and compensation.

-To this end the President shall ensure that the institution undertakes education and training activities to counter discrimination and to prevent, minimize, or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.
+To this end the President shall ensure that the institution undertakes education and training activities to counter harassment and to prevent, minimize, or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.

-This policy and related written procedures (including the procedure for making complaints) shall be widely published and publicized to students and employees, particularly when they are new to the institution.
-They shall be available for students and employees in all administrative offices.
 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.

 To this end the President shall ensure that the institution undertakes education and training activities to counter sexual harassment and to prevent, minimize, or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.